jonathanhogg/flitter/docs/physics.md

 below).

-If `time` and `resolution` are not specified then the system will default to **flitter**'s internal frame clock and the target frame-rate interval respectively.
+If `time` and `resolution` are not specified then the system will default to **Flitter**'s internal frame clock and the target frame-rate interval respectively.
 This means that the simulation time units will be seconds and the simulation will advance in time steps equal to the frame interval.